spectacles.com

 Frequently Asked Questions

-How do users interact with digital objects on Spectacles?
+How do users interact with these holographic experiences?

-How can creators build 3D experiences for this device?
+Can creators build custom live performance experiences for this platform?

-When will Spectacles be available for general audiences?
+When will these glasses be available for general consumers?

 Conclusion